General Education Requirements

 In addition to the information given here and on the following pages, students are referred to individual department handbooks for additional information and requirements.

-Students in any Fine and Performing Arts degree must earn a minimum of 120 credits.
-The BFA in Musical Theatre requires a minimum of 121 credits.
+Students in any Media Arts and Performing Arts degree must earn a minimum of 120 credits.
+The B.F.A. in Musical Theatre requires a minimum of 121 credits.

 General Education Requirements

-Students in the Department of Communication, Media & Journalism, as well as the Fine Arts major (Art track) must complete the General Education Curriculum as listed under the College of Arts and Sciences.
-All other majors in the School of Communication, Media and Performing Arts must complete these requirements:
+Students in the Department of Communication, Journalism & Media must complete the CAS General Education Curriculum as listed under the College of Arts and Sciences.
+All other majors in Media Arts and Performing Arts must complete these requirements:

 Seminar in Writing and Research